unosmium/sciolyff/README.md

 ## File Specification / Validation

-A Ruby gem provided in this repositoy contains a command line utility that can validate if a given file meets the SciolyFF.
+A Ruby gem provided in this repository contains a command line utility that can validate if a given file meets the SciolyFF.
 The validation uses Minitest, and thus the files found in `lib/sciolyff` also serve as the specification for the format.